KristopherGBaker/Maaku/README.md

 ## CMark

-The CMark* types provide a Swift friendly interface on top of cmark-gfm.
+The CMark* types (inspired in part by [CocoaMarkdown](https://github.com/indragiek/CocoaMarkdown)) provide a Swift friendly interface on top of cmark-gfm.
 The CMark types can be used on their own without Core by including only the `Maaku/CMark` subspec in your Podfile.

 ## Plugins